m-sadkowski/Galaxy-wars-3D-Multiplayer-Game/README.md

 cd Galaxy-wars-3D-Multiplayer-Game
 ```

-Make sure you have all necessary dependencies installed (e.g., SDL2 or other libraries if required).
+Make sure you have all necessary dependencies installed (e.g., PyGame or other libraries).

 ## Running the Game